King's Lynn Stadium: Sidecar Speedway

-Three wheeled Motorcycle racing have been a regular visitor to Saddlebow Road over the years.
-The most prodigious event being the World Cup (The Gold Trophy).
+Three-wheeled motorcycle racing has been a regular visitor to Saddlebow Road over the years, the most prodigious event being the World Cup (The Gold Trophy).
 It was hosted in 2008 and won by Australian's Darrrin Treloar & Justin Plaisted.

 Greyhound racing

-Racing started on 27 August 1951 and was independent (not affiliated to the sports governing body the National Greyhound Racing Club).
-The racing is believed to have ended sometime during 1966.
+Independent greyhound racing (not affiliated to the sport's governing body the National Greyhound Racing Club) began on 27 August 1951.
+It is believed that greyhound racing at the stadium ended in 1966.

 Other uses

 Other short oval formulas such as Banger racing also appear regularly at the track and the stadium also hosts drifting and stunt events.